bigodines/imbigo/content/posts/Rotdector.md

   - code
 author: Matheus Mendes
 ---
-# Fighting Code Rot: How I Built a Tool to Keep Technical Debt in Check

 *"This is a temporary fix.
 I'll come back for it later"* – Famous last words that every developer has uttered at least once.

 We've all been there.
 You're staring down a deadline, your PM is breathing down your neck, and you need to ship something that works.
 So you write a quick hack, slap a `// TODO: refactor this ugly mess` comment on top, and move on with your life.